The following PI & Clinical Negligence practice note provides comprehensive and up to date legal information covering:

 The care should go beyond the usual sharing of household duties.

-Where liability has been admitted, there may, in accordance with the rehabilitation code, have been an immediate needs assessment funded by the insurers responding to the claim.
-A regime, or at least some provision for case management and care, may be in place pursuant to the recommendations by the nurse or other rehabilitation specialist.
+Where liability has been admitted, there may, in accordance with the rehabilitation code, have been an immediate needs assessment funded by the insurers responding to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Commercial Property Standard EnquiriesThe Commercial Property Standard Enquiries (CPSE) have become the industry standard pre-contract enquiries for commercial property transactions:•CPSE.1 (version 3.8) General pre-contract enquiries for all commercial property transactions•CPSE.2 (version 3.4)

 Lexcel—assessmentLexcel is the Law Society's practice management standard.
 It is not compulsory although Lexcel accreditation can be helpful for firms wishing to be accredited under the Conveyancing Quality Scheme or the Legal Service Board's Specialist Quality Mark.
 This Practice Note tells you